EnricoZorzetto/methane_isr/README.md

 ### Installation

 The python code requires Python 3.8 and common scientific packages (Numpy, Scipy, Matplotlib, Pywavelets, and Scikit-Learn).
-We recomment setting up a conda environment as follows:
+We recomment using Anaconda and setting up a conda environment as follows

 ```
-$ git clone repo /wherever/you/like/
 $ cd /wherever/you/like/
+$ git clone repository_link
+$ cd /methane_isr/
 $ conda env create --file environment.yaml
 $ conda activate methane
 ```